Sketch Engine: Keywords and terminology extraction

-It is a tool for automatic term extraction for identifying words typical of a particular corpus, document, or text.
-It supports extracting one-word and multi-word units from monolingual and bilingual texts.
+Sketch Engine can perform automatic term extraction by identifying words typical of a particular corpus, document, or text.
+Single words and multi-word units can be extracted from monolingual or bilingual texts.
 The terminology extraction feature provides a list of relevant terms based on comparison with a large corpus of general language.
-This tool is also a separate service operating as OneClick terms with a dedicated interface.
+This functionality is also available as a separate service called OneClick Terms with a dedicated interface.

+SKELL

+A free web service based on Sketch Engine and aimed at language learners and teachers is SKELL (formerly SkELL).
+It exploits Sketch Engine's proprietary GDEX (Good Dictionary Examples) scoring function to provide authentic example sentences for specific target words.
+Results are drawn from a special corpus of high-quality texts covering everyday, standard, formal, and professional language and displayed as a concordance.
+SKELL also includes simplified versions of Sketch Engine's word sketch and thesaurus functions.

+It has been suggested that SKELL can be used, for instance, to help students understand the meaning and/or usage of a word or phrase; to help teachers wanting to use example sentences in a class; to discover and explore collocates; to create gap-fill exercises; to teach various kinds of homonyms and polysemous words.
+SKELL was first presented in 2014, when only English was supported.
+Later, support was added for Russian, Czech, German, Italian and Estonian.

 List of text corpora

-Sketch Engine provides access to more than 700 text corpora.
-There are monolingual as well as multilingual language corpora of different sizes (from thousand of words up to 60 billions of words) and various sources (web, books, subtitles, legal documents, etc.).
-The list of corpora includes British National Corpus, Brown Corpus, Cambridge Academic English Corpus and Cambridge Learner Corpus, CHILDES corpora of child language, OpenSubtitles (a set of 60 parallel corpora), 24 multilingual corpora of EUR-Lex documents, TenTen Corpus Family (multi-billion web corpora), trends corpora (monitor corpora with daily updates), etc.
+Sketch Engine provides access to more than 800 text corpora.
+There are monolingual as well as multilingual corpora of different sizes (from one thousand words up to 85 billion words) and various sources (e.g. web, books, subtitles, legal documents).
+The list of corpora includes British National Corpus, Brown Corpus, Cambridge Academic English Corpus and Cambridge Learner Corpus, CHILDES corpora of child language, OpenSubtitles (a set of 60 parallel corpora), 24 multilingual corpora of EUR-Lex documents, the TenTen Corpus Family (multi-billion web corpora), and Trends corpora (monitor corpora with daily updates).

 Architecture

-Sketch Engine consists of three main components: an underlying database management system called Manatee, a web interface search front-end called Bonito and a web interface for corpus building and management called Corpus Architect.
+Sketch Engine consists of three main components: an underlying database management system called Manatee, a web interface search front-end called Bonito, and a web interface for corpus building and management called Corpus Architect.